 When and how

-You will need an openSUSE Connect account in order to log in the application and apply for sponsorship.
+You will need an openSUSE Connect account in order to log in and apply for sponsorship.

 A few reminders

-- Please, read the Travel Support wiki page carefully before you apply.
+- Please, read the Travel Support wiki page http://en.opensuse.org/

-- Those sponsored by the Travel Team have to write a blog or report on the event and are expected to be available for helping with tasks at the event where needed!
+- Those sponsored by the Travel Support Team will be welcomed to write a blog or report about the event.

 - Sponsorship decisions are influenced by the openSUSE history of the requester.
 Your involvement with openSUSE is really relevant!

-- Having an abstract submitted for presentation at the conference is relevant as well.
-Note that the CfP is extended so there is
+- Having an abstract submitted for presentation at the conference is relevant.
+Note that the CfP ends on February 28th so there is

 - If you got support before and complied with all the requirements, this gets you bonus points too.

-- The amount requested must be detailed according to your request, like the airport you will be departing from, sharing hotel/hostel rooms, costs associated with your trip.
+- The amount requested must be detailed according to your request, like the airport you will be departing from, sharing hotel/hostel rooms, all the costs associated with your trip.

 The conference is getting close and the deadline for travel support is tight so start searching for flights right now!
 Set up your openSUSE Connect account and send in a request as soon as possible!